-Marathon, half marathon, 5km race and half marathon relay in Melbourne, on Florida’s Space Coast with ample waterfront views
+Marathon, half marathon, 10km and 5km race in Melbourne, on Florida’s Space Coast with ample waterfront views

 The marker on the map indicates the city in which the race takes place and does not display the exact start or finish location.

 half marathon 2021 — 698

 $55—110 half marathon